Python Module API

 Frame : A video frame.

-A block of timestamped float signal data.
+SignalBlockF32 : A block of 32-bit float samples.

 A video frame.